GregWickham/Reanimator/index.md

 # How Does It Work?

-In the discussion that follows, I'll refer to the legacy application as a "console application."
+In the technical discussion that follows, I'll refer to the legacy application as a "console application."
 This type of application has a non-GUI, character-based user interface on a screen that's most often 80 x 24 characters, though other resolutions are possible.

 To integrate with a particular console application, there are two major steps: